Test vectors and central L-values for GL(2): Introduction

 The global part of the paper consists of two sections.
 In Section \ref{klm-lval-sec}, we use the local spectral calculations of Section \ref{klm-sd-sec} to prove our $L$-value formula (Theorem \ref{intro-lvalthm}).
 In Section \ref{klm-avg-sec}, we deduce our results on average values and nonvanishing (Theorems \ref{intro-avgval-thm}, \ref{non-van-thm} and \ref{avgval-modp}).

-{\bf Acknowledgements.} We would like to thank Brooke Feigon, Andrew Knightly, Phil Kutzko, Ralf Schmidt and David Whitehouse for helpful discussions.
+{\bf Acknowledgements.} We greatly appreciate the referee for a thorough reading of the paper, whose comments and suggestions improved the manuscript and eliminated some errors.
+We would also like to thank Brooke Feigon, Andrew Knightly, Phil Kutzko, Ralf Schmidt and David Whitehouse for helpful discussions.
+The second author was partially supported by Simons Foundation Collaboration Grant 240605.
 The third author was partially supported by the National Science Foundation grant DMS 1100541.
-The second author was partially supported by Simons Foundation Collaboration Grant 240605.